Blood on Ice

 Blood on Ice is the ninth studio album by Swedish extreme metal band Bathory.
-It was released on 27 May 1996, through Black Mark Production.
+It was released in June 1996, through Black Mark Production.
 It is a concept album.
-This is the final Bathory album that would use anonymous session musicians (credited under the Satanic pseudonyms "Kothaar" and "Vvort" since Blood Fire Death released in 1988), as Quorthon would track all instruments on the following albums.
+This is the final Bathory album that would use anonymous session musicians (credited under the Satanic pseudonyms "Kothaar" and "Vvornth" since Blood Fire Death released in 1988), as Quorthon would track all instruments on the following albums.